 Writing and Publishing Workshop: (Fall and Spring Semesters)

 Designed for graduate and undergraduate students and beginning authors with emphasis on graduate level writing, writing a research report and beginning publications.
 Tips on academic writing, researching the literature and using the APA standards for publication are included.
 This one-day workshop consists of didactic, writing exercises and critique of written paragraphs.

 Transcultural Nursing Offerings: (Fall and Spring Semesters)

 Educational programs and courses in transcultural nursing are offered on site and off-campus.
 Programs are focused on cultural competence development in leadership, communication and caring, theories and models of culturally congruent care delivery and care delivery, cultural research methods, and culture-specific strategies in caring and management.

-In addition to the faculty at the institute, transcultural nurinsg theoris at and scholars have comprise the cadre of presenters and lecturers such as Drs.
+In addition to the faculty at the institute, transcultural nursing theorists and scholars comprise the cadre of presenters and lecturers.
+These include Drs.
 Madeliene Leininger (theorist and founder of transcultural nursing), Larry Purnell (author and international lecturer in cultural competence), Joyceen Boyle (author, community health nursing expert and senior editor of the Journal of Transcultural Nursing) and Rick Zoucha (qualitative researcher and Director of the PhD program at Duquesne University).

 Summer Travelearn Course Abroad